 For parents, the unpleasant taste can make it extremely challenging to administer medicine.
 But there are ways to change your child’s perception of medicine and make it easier to take it.

-10 Clever Ways to Get Kids to Take Medicine
+10 Clever Ways to Help the Medicine Go Down

 Some kids have no problem taking their medicine.
 Others will fight tooth and nail to avoid it.
 If your child is the latter – or somewhere in between – these ten medicine-taking strategies may help.